-A trip to Reykjavik isn’t complete without a visit to the beautiful Hallgrímskirkja Church.
-At almost 75 metres tall you can see the church, named after the poet Hallgrímur Pétursson, right across the city, making it one of Reykjavik’s most important monuments.
+A trip to Reykjavik isn’t complete without a visit to the beautiful Hallgrimskirkja Church.
+At almost 75m tall and named after the poet Hallgrímur Pétursson, it dominates the skyline and is one of Reykjavik’s most important monuments.

 For an amazing view of the city, don’t miss a trip up the tower elevators.
 With just eight people fitting into the lift you may need to queue, but once you’re up there the panorama looking out across the old harbour is well worth the wait.